5 Words That Are Spelled Weird Because Someone Got the Etymology Wrong

 Many words were affected by this add-a-silent-letter trend.
 The changes, though fussy and unnecessary, did reflect distant historical roots.
 But sometimes, they didn’t.
 Here are five weird spellings that came about through etymological mistakes.

-Where did that sc in scissors come from?
-We used to spell it sissors or sizars.
+We used to spell scissors sissors or sizars.
+Where did that sc come from?
 The classicizers of the 1500s thought the word went back to Latin scindere, to split, but it actually came to us (via French) from cisorium, “cutting implement.”
 The same assumption turned sithe into scythe.

 An unnecessary s was bestowed on iland in order to make clearer the link to Latin insula.
-Only island did not come from insula, but from the Old English íglund.
+Only island didn't come from insula, but from the Old English íglund.

 In Old English the past tense of can did not have an l in it, but should and would (as past tenses of shall and will) did.
 The l was stuck into could in the 15th century on analogy with the other two.